We Love Tapas Tours

 What We're All About

-Shawn Hennessey (Sevilla) and Victor Garrido (Malaga) are well-established and respected food and wine experts in their home towns and have been running their own successful tours for the past few years.
+Shawn Hennessey (Sevilla) and Victor Garrido (Malaga) are well-established and respected food and wine experts in their home towns and have been running their own successful tours for the many years.
 With the creation of We Love Tapas, a natural extension of what they already love doing, they are offering a fun and informative “light tapas tour” that anyone can enjoy, serious foodie or otherwise.
 Daily lunchtime and evening tours will be led by their personally selected team of knowledgeable, enthusiastic and entertaining local guides.
 And you will also be given the We Love Tapas info pack which includes other great places for you to visit.
 Shawn and Victor will answer your enquiries (no impersonal online booking here) and make sure your We Love Tapas experience is a memorable one.
 Meet our fabulous teams!

 Local Family-run Businesses